“We place limits on God’s mercy that he does not, whether because we want to see others receive justice or because we feel unworthy of his love.”

 In the midst of this novena, the readings of Mass present to us one of the greatest stories of mercy in Scripture: the life of Peter.
-The Friday of the first week of Easter gives us the post-resurrection story of Jesus reconfirming Peter’s mission.
+We saw his fall during the Passion accounts; this week we see his courageous homily and witness on Pentecost.
+At the end of the Gospel of John, the evangelist tells us the post-resurrection story of Jesus reconfirming Peter’s mission.
 Take time to read the stories of Peter’s denial (Luke 22:54-62) and Jesus’ forgiveness (John 21:15-19).
 This is mercy.
 Jesus looked at Peter with love that night in the courtyard of the high priest, ready to forgive him.
 And Peter accepted that love that morning on the Sea of Galilee.

 Was Peter’s mission taken away from him because he denied Christ?
 On the contrary.
 Christ emphasized three times that Peter was to continue the mission he had been given.
 This experience probably made Peter a better Pope.
 It must have humbled him.
 He could now better minister to his brothers and sisters and help them with their repentance since he had received mercy himself.
 It is always good for a confessor and/or spiritual leader to have knowledge of the weakness of humanity and the mercy of God.